anmolsharma1888/TempAI/README.md

 Text/Font Editing Issues: <br>
- - Ensure SettingsSidebar.js is correctly linked to the editor (report, page 19).
+ - Ensure SettingsSidebar.js is correctly linked to the editor.